 When vertebrae in your back become injured, the nerves that surround them may become weakened as well.
 While exercise can tone muscles and help you lose weight, daily visits to the gym may not support damaged nerves.
 Chiropractic adjustments and stretching exercises recommended by your chiropractor could be more helpful in reducing nerve pain and numbness.

 While daily exercise can help keep you fit, it may not replace the benefits of chiropractic adjustments.
-Call a local chiropractor today for an appointment and additional information.
+Call a local chiropractor today for an appointment and additional information on alternative treatments such as Acupuncture Santa Monica, CA.

-Thanks to LifeCare Chiropractic for their insight into how chiropractic adjustments differ from exercise.
+Thanks to Santa Monica Holistic for their insight into how chiropractic adjustments differ from exercise.